-Most businesses starting in Oklahoma that are selling a product or offering certain services will need to register for a sales tax permit.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in Oklahoma selling a product or offering certain services will need to register for a sales tax permit.
+This is commonly referred to as a seller’s permit, sales tax license, sales tax number, or sales tax registration.

 The sales tax permit is obtained through the Oklahoma Tax Commission as a part of applying for an Oklahoma Business Registration.

 Check out the rest of this guide to determine who needs a sales tax permit, what products and services are taxable, how to register for a permit, and reporting requirements.

 Who needs a sales tax permit in Oklahoma?

 A business must register for a sales tax permit in Oklahoma when: